cloudflare/cloudflare-docs/products/workers/src/content/platform/cron-triggers/index.md

 ![workers-past-events](./media/workers-past-events.png)

-It's important to call out that it can take up to 30 minutes before events are displayed in Past Events when creating a new Worker or changing a Worker's name.
+Note: it can take up to 30 minutes before events are displayed in Past Events when creating a new Worker or changing a Worker's name.

 See [Metrics and Analytics](/learning/metrics-and-analytics) for more information.